sinemetu1/migrate/README.md

 # migrate

-A Clojure library designed to perform simple migrations of clojure applications.
+A Clojure library designed to perform simple migrations.

 ## Usage